 When you scroll through the pages, it will become apparent that many of the sites, especially in the last section, “Parent Training Sites,” are ABA-specific, and that is because it was the intervention I used with my daughter and forms the basis of my book, From Prompting to Shaping to Letting Go: My Love Affair With ABA and How Being a “Bad Mom” Helped My Daughter With Autism Succeed.
 Applied Behavior Analysis is based on science, and after just one session with my daughter, I knew I had made the right choice.

-No autism clinics existed when I started my daughter’s home program in 1995, so I felt I had no choice.
+Autism clinics did not existed when I started my daughter’s home program in 1995, so I felt I had no choice.
 Several families in my county were doing the same, and we sometimes shared therapists (which were mostly behavioral therapy students from the local university).
 I didn’t want to wait until the therapists would begin, so I gathered my supplies, created the programs and started my daughter’s home program.

 I do not know how public school staff feel about implementing ABA for autism today, but I was practically bullied each day by the instructors and staff for teaching my daughter behaviorally (hence, the “Bad Mom” moniker, which was given to me by the principal).

 But I knew my daughter was making progress.
 She was learning more and learning it faster than she ever did in the “resource room.”
-And in response, I hired more therapists (but at any one time I had perhaps 4 therapists max because they were students with other responsibilities).
+And in response, I hired more therapists (but at any one time I employed perhaps four therapists max because they were students with other responsibilities).
 At that time, the “resource room” was the only place where my daughter would receive any kind of teaching (and there was very little, as I was to see for myself by sneaking into the observation room).
-No autism centers existed.

-A home program may be cost prohibitive and impractical (especially during a pandemic!), but so many other options exist.
+A home program may be cost prohibitive and impractical, but so many other options exist.
 My Autism Resource Guide is a gateway to a vast amount of information, and it offers you the tools necessary to decide how you can help your child.

-I hope this Guide will be useful, and, as always, if you have any questions or comments, please feel free to contact me at firstname.lastname@example.org.
+I hope From Prompting to Shaping to Letting Go: Resources to Parenting Your Child with Autism will be useful, and, as always, if you have any questions or comments, please feel free to contact me at firstname.lastname@example.org.
 I look forward to hearing from you!